 Sioux Falls Catholic school educators set high expectations for their students and care about their personal success.
 The commitment and focus of our students, teachers and parents is reflected in the fact that our students consistently score well above the local, state and national averages on standardized achievement tests.

 The Sioux Falls Catholic School administrators along with staff and curriculum teams have chosen to opt out of the Smarter Balanced assessment.
 All K, 1st and 2nd grade students are screened using the Dynamic Indicators of Basic Early Literacy Skills (DIBELS).
-All students in grades 3, 4, 5 and 6 will take the TerraNova Standardized Assessment.
-In April 2017’s Terra Nova Multiple Assessments, Sioux Falls Catholic School 3rd, 4th, 5th and 6th graders scored significantly higher than the national average.
+All students in grades 3, 4, 5 and 6 take the TerraNova Standardized Assessment.
+In April 2017 and 2018, Sioux Falls Catholic School students in grades 3rd, 4th, 5th and 6th scored significantly higher than the national average.

-Students in 7th grade will take the ACT Aspire and students in 10th grade will take the Pre-ACT.
-All testing will take place in the spring of the year.
-In April 2017, they also demonstrated performance above the national average.
+Students in 7th grade take the ACT Aspire in the spring of the year.

 Our SFCS students as a whole perform well above the local, state and national average on standardized tests.
 It is this exceptionally strong foundation in our elementary schools that ensures our students will continue to succeed in Junior High and High school!